Bridgetek/EVE-MCU-BRT_AN_012-Example-FT9XX/README.md

 Pressing the “KeyPad” button will show the control and keypad area of a standard keyboard.
 To return to the main keyboard press the “Keyboard” button again.

  ![Virtual KeyPad Screen](docs/Figure9.jpg "Virtual KeyPad Screen")

 **Figure 9 Virtual KeyPad Screen**

-Pressing the “Z” button will show the special application screen.
-The keyboard or keypad can then be accessed with appropriate buttons.
+Pressing the "Z" button will show the special application screen.
 There is no functionality in the special application screen.
+The keyboard or keypad can still be accessed with appropriate buttons.

 ##	Keyboard Layouts

-There are 3 different layouts for keys supported in this application.
+There are 3 different layouts for keys supported in this application:

 The US and UK layouts are QWERTY layouts where the key positions change slightly; the German layout is QWERTZ, however the layout is the same as the UK layout.

-For the German keyboard to work the host needs to have its keyboard locale set to German to allow the scan codes to match the key labels.
+For each keyboard to work the host needs to have its keyboard locale set to the keyboard layout correctly to allow the scan codes to match the key labels.

 # Appendix C – Revision History